 Fruits that are Low in Fructose: Healthy Substitutes

 Not all fruits are high in fructose.
-Luckily, there are many low-fructose options that still taste sweet but don’t upset your stomach.
+Fortunately, many low-fructose options have a sweet taste but don’t upset your stomach.

 Low-fructose fruits to enjoy: